 If you aren’t careful it can lead to analysis paralysis and nothing gets done.

-That said, if you just focus on these eight essentials you will set yourself up for success in 2019 and beyond.
+That said, if you just focus on these eight essentials you will set yourself up for success this year and beyond.

 - A Complete Guide to SEO: What You Need to Know